-Gary Field's History in Photography - Another generation of photographer.
+Gary Field's History in Photography - Another generation of photographer

 I went out and bought a Hanimex Practika SLR (chosen because it was less expensive than a Pentax, but was compatible with Pentax lenses).
 Within a year I found out why it was less expensive when the shutter stuck open.
 Then I bought myself what I had really wanted, a Pentax Spotmatic II.
 I collected a nice set of lenses for it too.